amikos-tech/chroma-go/docs/docs/records.md

 # Records

-Records are a coherency mechanism that allows you to manage Chroma data in a structured way.
+Records are a mechanism that allows you to manage Chroma documents as a cohesive unit.
+This has several advantages over the traditional approach of managing documents, ids, embeddings, and metadata separately.

+Two concepts are important to keep in mind here:

+- Record - corresponds to a single document in Chroma which includes id, embedding, metadata, the document or URI
+- RecordSet - a single unit of work to insert, upsert, update or delete records.

+## Record

 A Record contains the following fields: